GPU performance tips#

 Multi-Process#

-We recommand using one process per GPU and not one per node.
+We recommend using one process per GPU and not one per node.
 In some

 cases, this can speed up jitted computation.
 The